-An anthology of new writing for a new world order EDITED BY WITI IHIMAERA AND MICHELLE ELVY Seventy writers gather at a hui in a magnificent meeting house.
+An anthology of new writing for a changed world EDITED BY WITI IHIMAERA AND MICHELLE ELVY Seventy writers gather at a hui in a magnificent meeting house.
 In the middle is a table, the tepu korero, from which the rangatira speak; they converse with honoured guests, and their rangatira-korero embody the tāhuhu, the over-arching horizontal ridge pole, of the shelter.
-In a series of rich conversations. those present discuss our world in the second decade of this century; they look at decolonisation, indigeneity, climate change . . .
+In a series of rich conversations, those present discuss our world in the second decade of this century; they look at decolonisation, indigeneity, climate change . . .
 This fresh, exciting anthology features poetry, short fiction and creative non-fiction, as well as korero between writers.
 The line-up includes Alison Wong, Paula Morris, Anne Salmond, Tina Makereti, Hinemoana Baker, Erik Kennedy and Whiti Hereaka.
 WITI IHIMAERA is one of Aotearoa New Zealand's best-known and most loved writers.
 MICHELLE ELVY is a writer, editor and manuscript assessor.

+'The entire cosmos is linked through kinship and through reciprocal exchange.'

+ANNE SALMOND

 PUBLISHED: May 2023 ISBN: 9781991016225

 Limpbound, 230 x 163mm.
 320 pages. \$39.99

-A KIND OF SHELTER TEXT EXTRACT
+A KIND OF SHELTER TEXT EXTRACT 1.

-1.